jedlimlx/Cellular-Automaton-Viewer/README.md

 The Status Bar
 --------------
-The generation of the pattern is shown.
+The generation of the pattern, the current population and simulation speed is shown.

 Keyboard Shortcuts
 ------------------